Those of us not in bands savor the gossip and the salacious stories when we hear of band members leaving.

 We rarely consider the emotions of the remaining members.
 Do they mourn these losses like romantic break-ups?
 Do they yearn for the departed member the way they would long for a lost friend of family member?

-“Initially, I didn’t want to mention past band members, but it’s part of my story,” David shares.
-“I think a lot of people can relate to wanting to be free of the need of approval from others and the self-doubt that prohibits them from making a positive move forward in their lives.”
+“Initially, I didn’t want to mention past band members, but I realize that it is part of my story,” David shares.
+“I think a lot of people can relate to wanting to be free of the approval of others, and the self-doubt that prohibits them from making a positive move forward in their lives.”

 Beardlip’s posits an intriguing duality of playful, almost unflinchingly, upbeat indie rock juxtaposed with heartfelt, honest, and literate lyrics.
-The album spans raved-up, neo-1960s garage rock, replete with organs and exuberant lead guitar (“Noisemaker”); raucously catchy, indie rock with unexpected dynamic twists and turns (“Fast Food”); and personal reflection tucked away in quirky neo-new wave pop rock ( “Bones Of My Ancestors”).
+The album spans raved-up, neo-1960s garage rock, replete with organs and exuberant lead guitar (“Noismaker”); raucously catchy, indie rock with unexpected dynamic twists and turns (“Fast Food”); and personal reflection tucked away in quirky neo-new wave pop rock ( “Bones Of My Ancestors”).
 Among other terrain, the 12-song album also traverses stun-gun indie-funk, and artfully-warped rockabilly.
 Beardlip was mixed by Jonny Bell (Crystal Antlers, Hanni El Kathib), and mastered by Carl Saff (Sub Pop, Matador Records).